How to Cancel Car Insurance

-Perhaps you’re getting rid of your car, or you simply don’t plan on driving it for a while.
-Maybe you’re going on a long trip, and don’t want to be charged for the time that your car is simply setting in the garage.
-Or maybe you’ve found a better deal, and you’re ready to drop your car insurance plan, so that you can purchase one better suited to your needs.
+Perhaps you’re cancelling your insurance to sell your car, or you simply don’t plan on driving it for a while.
+Maybe you’re going on a long trip and don’t want to be charged for the time that your car is simply sitting in the garage.
+Or maybe you’ve found a better deal and you’re ready to drop your car insurance plan so that you can switch carriers to one better suited for your needs.

-Part 1 of 2: Find out the details of your insurance plan
+How to find out the details of your insurance plan

 Car insurance plans have different payment policies.
 Depending on your plan, your contract may be month-to-month, or it may be quarterly.
 If this is the case, when you cancel your insurance plan, you’ll simply be billed for the rest of the period, and that’s it.